chadsansing/critical-web-literacy-curriculum/Resources/content-template.md

 Your tone should be conversational throughout and you should address the second person, or “you,” who will be the facilitator or leader of your lesson.

 *You can also find [a copy of this template on Google Drive](https://docs.google.com/document/d/1rr3MDOcfigcidn33LlGIN_rZg2gGyaQonPWxHfPBbMM/edit#).
-Please cut and paste this version of the template or make a copy on Google Drive (File → Make a copy…) to begin a new draft of a lesson, delete the original writing, and then add your own.*
+Please clone, fork, or cut and paste this version of the template or make a copy on Google Drive (File → Make a copy…) to begin a new draft of a lesson, delete the original writing, and then add your own.*

 ##Overview